In This Article

 Deep dental cleaning is a distinct cosmetic dental procedure carried out by a professional dentist to remove plaque and bacteria buildup from the teeth that have triggered gum infections or periodontal disease.
 It is usually a periodontal scaling and root planing procedure.

 Visiting your dentist on a bi-annual basis for teeth cleaning near me is part of the normal oral hygiene practice that must be followed.
-However, a deep dental cleaning may be necessary if you have not gone for regular bi-annual professional teeth cleaning near me.
+However, a deep dental cleaning may be necessary if you have not gone for regular bi-annual professional teeth cleaning.

 The Dentist Says You Need a Deep Cleaning?